 - When you deem this necessary, perform a system restore of your machine.
 In serious cases, an even better option is to format your machine completely (though usually not necessary).

 Now, file a complaint via the Internet Crime Complain Center (IC3) or via your local police station or CERT (list of CERTs available via Enisa or Europol).
 Include any information you have gathered.
 It is important you do this to be able to uncover and jail these scammers.
+If you were redirected via an ad on a legitimate website, file a report via TrustInAds as well.
 Do not be afraid to ask for further information.

 Unfortunately, there aren't too many options to prevent this particular scam.
 A few pointers: